Tax Tips for Minority-Owned Businesses

 3. Get help from a trusted CPA firm.

 The tax accounting experts at Miller & Company LLP can guide you through the tax filing process and help determine the best tax strategy for your business.
 We’ll help you through the certification process and help you find and claim all applicable tax breaks and incentives, for this tax year and beyond.
-Contact the experts at Miller & Company and schedule a free consultation with the accountant to discuss your tax questions and preparation needs.
+Contact the experts at Miller & Company and schedule a consultation with the accountant to discuss your tax questions and preparation needs.
 Miller & Company is among the top rated accounting firms located in New York City, Washington, DC and Sarasota, FL.